Jaime Botín

-Jaime Botín-Sanz de Sautuola y García de los Ríos (born 10 April 1936) is a Spanish billionaire heir, banker and art collector.
+Jaime Botín-Sanz de Sautuola y García de los Ríos (10 April 1936 – 15 August 2024) was a Spanish billionaire heir, banker and art collector.

 Early life

 Botín was born in 1936.
 His father Emilio Botín (1903–1993) and elder brother Emilio Botín have been chairman of the Santander Group, and following his death in 2014, was succeeded by his daughter (Jaime's niece) Ana Patricia Botín.

 He received a law degree from the University of Valladolid and an economics degree from the University of Deusto.

 Career

-He served as Vice Chairman of the Santander Bank in the 1990s.
+Botín was vice chairman of Santander Bank in the 1990s.
 He resigned in 2004.

 Personal life

-He is married to Adela Botín.
-They have five children.
-They reside in Madrid, Spain.
+Botín was married to Belén Naveda Agüero.
+They had five children and later divorced.
+He later married Adela Bermúdez.
+They resided in Madrid, Spain.

 He was the owner of Head of a Young Woman, a painting by Pablo Picasso.
 He acquired the Adix yacht from Alan Bond in 1989.

-In January, 2020 he was convicted of trafficking culturally important goods for attempting to illegally export the Picasso painting aboard the yacht.
-A Spanish judge fined him €91.7 million and sentenced him to 3 years in prison.
+In January 2020 he was convicted of trafficking culturally important goods for attempting to illegally export the Picasso painting aboard the yacht, and was fined €91.7 million and sentenced to three years in prison.

+Botín died in Cantabria on 15 August 2024, at the age of 88.